-The Certified Pre-Owned Used Car Scam can be an honest mistake made by dealership staff, or it can be intentional.
+The Certified Pre-Owned Used Car Scam can be an honest mistake made by dealership staff, or it can be intentional attempt to trick you.
 Whatever it is, you should know how it works and how to protect yourself.
-A car dealer doesn't want to get stuck with a substandard vehicle on their lot anymore than you want to own one.
+A car dealer doesn't want to get stuck with a substandard vehicle anymore than you want to own one.

 For a used car to become "certified" or "certified pre-owned," the vehicle must pass a certain inspection process.
 The certification standards may vary by manufacturer and each certifications criteria may be set by the manufacture or the dealership.

 This section will tell you everything you ever wanted to know about the "Certified Pre-Owned Used Car Dealer Scam."
 This scam may also be known as the "Certified Used Car Scam" or "CPO Scam."